Last Updated on: 30th October 2025, 08:51 am

 - Sleep issues: poor rest can affect learning, growth, and mood.

-- Changes in facial growth: in severe cases, long-term grinding may affect how the jaw develops.
+- Changes in facial growth: in severe cases, long-term grinding may affect jaw development.

 What are the best treatments for children who grind their teeth?

 The treatment will depend on the cause.
-Let’s see it.
+Let’s see some examples.

 How can stress management help?